webforj/webforj-documentation/docs/components/columns-layout.md

 Naming a breakpoint allows you to reference it in future configurations.

 2. **Minimum width**:
 Each breakpoint has a specific range that determines when its layout is applied.
 The minimum width is defined explicitly, and the next breakpoint determines the maximum width if it exists.
-You can use an integer to define the minimum width in pixels or use a `String` to specify other units such as vw, %, or em.
+You can use an integer to define the minimum width in pixels or use a `String` to specify other units such as `vw`, `%`, or `em`.

 3. **Number of columns**:
 Specify how many columns a breakpoint should have with this integer.